neumino/thinky/documentation/schemas.md

         - `enforce_missing`: `Boolean`, `true` to forbid missing fields.
         - `enforce_extra`: `Boolean`, `true` to forbid fields not defined in the schema.
         - `enforce_type`: can be `"strict"`, `"loose"`, `"none"`.
-    - `default` (optional): can be constant value or a function that will be called with
+    - `default` (optional): can be constant value or a function that will be called with the document as the context.
     - `enum` (optional): An array of _strings_ that represent all the possible values for this fields. the document as context.
     - `validator`: A function that will be used to validate a field before saving the document.